hashicorp/terraform-provider-aws/website/docs/d/ecs_cluster.html.markdown

 * `pending_tasks_count` - Number of pending tasks for the ECS Cluster
 * `running_tasks_count` - Number of running tasks for the ECS Cluster
 * `registered_container_instances_count` - The number of registered container instances for the ECS Cluster
+* `service_connection_defaults` - The namespace of the service connection service created in the cluster
 * `setting` - Settings associated with the ECS Cluster.